chaoticbob/GraphicsExperiments/projects/raytracing/README.md

 **Shows the output coordinates are the same for D3D12 and Vullkan**

 Barebones experiments showing that the output image/texture coordinates are the same for D3D12 and Vulkan.

-No acceleration structure used.
+Notes:
+* Does not use acceleration structures
+* Does not use a local root signature or shader record parmeters

 ## raytracing_basic
 ![alt text](../../images/screenshots/raytracing/raytracing_basic.png?raw=true)